A Deep Ordinal Distortion Estimation Approach for Distortion Rectification: Related Work

 \subsection{Deep Distortion Rectification}

-In contrast to the long history of traditional distortion rectification, learning methods began to study the distortion rectification in the last few years.
+In contrast to the long history of traditional distortion rectification, learning methods began to study distortion rectification in the last few years.
 Rong et al. \cite{ref10} quantized the values of the distortion parameter to 401 categories based on the one-parameter camera model \cite{ref8} and then trained a network to classify the distorted image.
 This method achieved the deep distortion rectification for the first time, while the coarse values of parameters and the simplified camera model severely influenced its generalization ability.
 To expand the application, Yin et al. \cite{ref11} rectified the distortion in terms of the fisheye camera model using a multi-context collaborative deep network.
 However, their correction results heavily rely on the semantic segmentation results, leading to a strong cascading effect.
 Xue et al. \cite{ref47} improved the performance of distortion parameter estimation by distorted lines.
 In analogy to traditional methods \cite{ref7, ref9, ref45}, the extra introduced hand-crafted features limit the robustness of this algorithm and decrease the efficiency of the rectification.
-Note that the above methods directly estimates distortion parameters from a single distorted image, such an implicit and heterogeneous calibration objective hinders the sufficient learning with respect to the distortion information.
-To solve the imbalance problem in the estimation of distortion parameters, recent works \cite{ref44, ref46, ref48} optimized the image reconstruction loss rather than the parameters regression loss for rectification.
+Note that the above methods directly estimates distortion parameters from a single distorted image, such an implicit and heterogeneous calibration objective hinders sufficient learning concerning the distortion information.
+To solve the imbalance problem in the distortion parameter estimation, recent works \cite{ref44, ref46, ref48} optimized the image reconstruction loss rather than the parameters regression loss for rectification.
 However, their models are based on the parameter-free mechanism and cannot estimate the distortion parameters, which are important for the structure from motion and camera calibration.
-Manuel et al. \cite{ref55} proposed a parameterization scheme for the extrinsic and intrinsic camera parameters, but they only considered one distortion coefficient for the rectification and cannot apply the algorithm into more complicated camera models.
+Manuel et al. \cite{ref55} proposed a parameterization scheme for the extrinsic and intrinsic camera parameters, but they only considered one distortion coefficient for the rectification and cannot apply the algorithm to more complicated camera models.

-Different from previous methods, due to the proposed learning-friendly representation, i.e., ordinal distortion, our approach can not only boost the efficient learning of neural networks and eliminate the imbalance problem, but also obtain the accurate parameters with better rectification performance.
+With the proposed intermediate representation, i.e., ordinal distortion, our approach can boost the efficient learning of neural networks and eliminate the imbalance problem, obtaining accurate parameters for better rectification performance.